state-hiu/cybergis-guides/1.0/cybergis-guides-osmextracts-1.0.md

 ### Bugs

-If you find any bugs, in the vanilla GeoNode, please submit them as issues to the GeoNode GitHub repo at [https://github.com/GeoNode/geonode/issues](https://github.com/GeoNode/geonode/issues).
+If you find any bugs, in GeoGig, please submit them as issues to the GeoGig GitHub repo at [https://github.com/boundlessgeo/geogig/issues](https://github.com/boundlessgeo/geogig/issues).
+If you find any bugs in the GeoGig GeoServer Extension, please submit them as issues the GeoServer Extensions GitHub repo at [https://github.com/boundlessgeo/geoserver-exts/issues](https://github.com/boundlessgeo/geoserver-exts/issues).
 If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).

 ## Provision